Hybrid publishing

 A hybrid press is a publishing house which can be broadly defined by its source of revenue.
 The revenue source of a traditional publisher is through the sale of books (and other related materials) that they publish, while the revenue of hybrid publishers comes from both book sales and fees charged to the author for the execution of their publishing services.

 Hybrid publishing is a term that has emerged since the advent of the internet, to describe a type of publishing which occupies the middle ground between traditional and self-publishing.
 As the term is relatively new, different interpretations are used by different companies and bodies within the publishing industry, and the exact definition is still evolving.
 This confusion concerns many writers.
 In 2018, the Independent Book Publishers Association laid out nine criteria that publishers should meet to be called hybrid publishers.
 However this code is entirely voluntary.
 In 2022, the Society of Authors and the Writers Guild of Great Britain produced a report highlighting its concerns and calling for review and reform.

 Business model

-Under the traditional publishing model, the author bears no financial risk to publish and distribute their novel.
-The publisher is responsible for producing and distributing the book,.
+Under the traditional publishing model, the author bears no financial risk to publish and distribute their novel in exchange for lower royalty rates.
+The publisher is responsible for producing and distributing the book.
 The publisher bears the cost of all component services, including editing, proofreading, production, marketing, sales, distribution, and wholesale costs.
 They recoup their investment from sales of the book.
 A traditional publisher will usually pay the author an advance, plus a share of royalties.

 Under the hybrid publishing model, the publisher and author share the costs of publishing and distributing a novel.
 The publisher is then responsible for producing and distributing the book; however, the author pays a fee to cover the cost of some of the component services.
 A hybrid publisher will not pay the author an advance, but will typically pay the author a higher share of royalties.